netgrif/petriflow/docs/tutorials/actions-basic.md

 #### Third action - change behaviour of the conclusion text field in status

 Change behaviour action generally works as a systematic function that changes the behaviour of the data field.
-In our case, this function changes the behaviour of the "Conclusion" text field from hidden to visible in the Status task.
+In our case, this function changes the behaviour of the `Conclusion` text field from hidden to visible in the Status task.
-So the "Conclusion" text field is visible only when the Conclusion task is finished.
+So the `Conclusion` text field is visible only when the `Conclusion` task is finished.

 _Change behaviour action code snipet:_
 ```java